-HCHA’s social worker offers free confidential social work services to HCHA Public Housing and Housing Choice Voucher residents.
-The Social Work Service is provided to address problems and issues so individuals and families can maintain housing benefits and live the best quality of life possible.
+HCHA’s Resident Services Coordinator offers free confidential social work services to HCHA Public Housing and Housing Choice Voucher residents.
+The Resident Services Coordinator is provided to address problems and issues so individuals and families can maintain housing benefits and live the best quality of life possible.
 Tina Bourland assists people in Hall County by diagnosing problems, advocating for and providing referral services to individuals and families dealing with various challenges in their everyday lives.

 - Case management